68 products

 How to choose a loyalty management platform

 Loyalty software falls into four broad bands.
 Enterprise platforms — SAP Emarsys, Salesforce Loyalty Management, Comarch — sit inside the CRM/CDP stack and run programmes for global retailers, airlines, and hospitality chains.
 Composable headless loyalty engines — Talon.One, Voucherify, Antavo — appeal to engineering-led teams wanting to embed loyalty inside owned digital experiences.
-Restaurant and QSR have a dedicated set: Punchh, Paytronix, Olo Engage. eCommerce and DTC brands gravitate toward Yotpo, LoyaltyLion, Smile.io, and Stamped.
+Restaurant and QSR have a dedicated set: Punchh, Paytronix, Olo Engage.
+ECommerce and DTC brands gravitate toward Yotpo, LoyaltyLion, Smile.io, and Stamped.

 The strongest 2026 trend is paid premium membership — Amazon Prime, Walmart+, Sephora Beauty Insider — driving a wave of investment in tier and benefit management.
 Eagle Eye's continued growth in the UK and ANZ markets, combined with the SAP Emarsys investment in real-time personalisation, has lifted the enterprise category.
 Salesforce Loyalty Management has stabilised after a slow launch and gained meaningful share among Service Cloud and Commerce Cloud customers.